ktaletsk/taletskiy-com/content/blogs/jupytercon-25.md

 ## Favorite talks

-Even though I spent a lot of time in the tutorial room and in hallway conversations, I still managed to sneak out for a few talks that really stuck with me.
+Even though I spent a lot of time at the Anaconda booth and in hallway conversations, I still managed to sneak out for a few talks that really stuck with me.

 ## First conference as Anacondiac